Skip to main content

 Natural Hydrogen

 Ultramafic rocks produce natural hydrogen (H2) when metamorphosed in the presence of water, a process called serpentinisation.
 Although natural hydrogen exploration is still in its infancy, seeps are known to occur around the world, including in NZ.
-Natural hydrogen seeps have been recorded at Poison Bay, Red Hills and hydrogen was also encountered during driling at Weora’s Greenhills permit area.
+Natural hydrogen seeps have been recorded at Poison Bay, Red Hills and hydrogen was also encountered during drilling at Weora’s Greenhills permit area.

 It is unlikely that hydrogen will be found in pressurised stagnant reservoirs, as with traditional with methane deposits, instead, natural hydrogen occurs more often as slow flowing accumulations.
 Hydrogen gas is being continually generated from the serpentisation of the ultramafic rocks and it flows along the natural fractures within the rock mass.
 We are investigating the economic potential for natural hydrogen across the licence portfolio’s and whether engineered systems for in situ carbon mineralisation could commercially produce hydrogen.